HOHMANN ORBITS

 In 1924 he revisited the problem of flying to Mars and elaborated

-attainability of celestial bodies' in 1925.
-This was a beefed up
+celestial bodies' in 1925.
+This was a beefed up version of his earlier

-version of his earlier paper and included a full scenario for sending
+paper and included a full scenario for sending a two-man crew to Mars.

 His book considered many flight paths, notably those which were

 tangent to one, but not the other, planet's orbit.
-The ideal Hohmann,
+The ideal Hohmann

 As fate would dictate, Germany was the first country to seriously